fabrikagency/fa-as3/README.markdown

 FA Actionscript 3 Library
 =========================

 FA-AS3 was created to shorten the creation and manipulation of Sprites.
+I found that I loved how you can chain methods with jQuery's and wanted to do something similar for AS3.

 ## Instead of writing this ##

 var mySprite:Sprite = new Sprite();

 mySprite.x = 100;

 mySprite.y = 100;